sh1boot/sh1boot.github.io/_posts/2024-05-24-embedded-web-content.md

 What I did have, it turned out, was an option to embed an interactive 3D model.

-Trouble is I'm not a great fan of JavaScript, and I try to make things which work without needing the user to enable it on random sites they might not have encountered before.
+Trouble is I'm not a great fan of JavaScript where it's not essential, and I try to make things which work without needing the user to enable it on random sites they might not have encountered before.
+I don't appreciate how a page will load, and be laid out in a particular fashion, but then decide that's not what it wanted to look like and start moving everything around.
+It's slow, flickery, and distracting.

 I also don't think it's good form to invite a bunch of different sites to come and run code on other people's computers when they're just trying to read